deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17247/index.md

 > </details>

-> Table 2 presents the performance comparison of the LLaVA-NeXT-7B model with and without PyramidDrop across eight benchmarks, showcasing the model's performance on benchmarks containing detailed information.
+> Table 2 presents the performance comparison of the LLaVA-NeXT-7B model with and without PyramidDrop across eight benchmarks, focusing on benchmarks with fine-grained visual content.

 {{< table-caption >}}